gridai/grid-docs/docs/platform/security-and-privacy.md

 Access to grid platform is through your registered email address or Github user name.
 Grid uses two factor authentication with phone validation to ensure secure access.
 Grid credentials and API key are unique to every user.
 The API key and credentials can be found on the Settings page in the web application, see [here](https://docs.grid.ai/getting-started/your-login-credentials) for more information.

+This is a paid feature, to learn more please [contact us](mailto:sales@grid.ai).

 ### Self hosted and Private cloud

 We follow best practices for security and encryption in our cloud hosted service.
 Grid also offers private cloud and self hosted installations.
 You can use Grid to orchestrate infrastructure on your own private cloud.
 Please [contact us](mailto:support@grid.ai) to learn more about options for your business.

-Here is a link to our [pricing page](https://www.grid.ai/pricing/).
+This is a paid feature, to learn more please [contact us](mailto:sales@grid.ai).

 ### Teams Collaboration

 You can choose to share your work with a team of collaborators working in a [collaborative environment](https://docs.grid.ai/platform/collaboration).
-Collaboration is a premium feature, to learn more about Collaboration, [contact us](mailto:support@grid.ai).
-Here is a link to our [pricing page](https://www.grid.ai/pricing/).
+Collaboration is a paid feature, to learn more about Collaboration, [contact us](mailto:sales@grid.ai).

 ### Authorization

 By default you can only access and run scripts from public Github repositories on Grid.
 To grant access to your private repositories, you will need to enable it in Grid [see here for more details on how to do that](https://docs.grid.ai/features/sessions/github-login).
 It is user responsibility to ensure they have permissions to grant access to private repos.
-Accessing code from local directories and using own images is a premium feature, [contact us](mailto:support@grid.ai) to learn more.